Skip to main content

 // -- Get visitor warehouse audience data using `warehouseKey`

-// and add it to storage
+// and add it to storage.

 const customData: CustomData = await getVisitorWarehouseAudience({